troelskn/pdoext/README.markdown

 Connection
 ===

 Since **pdoext** extends pdo, a connection follows the same interface.
-To connect, to a local MySql server, you could use the following code:
+To connect to a local MySql server, you could use the following code:

     $db = new pdoext_Connection('mysql:dbname=testdb;host=127.0.0.1', 'root', 'secret');